IBM/qradar-sample-apps/Certificates/README.md

 This sample app shows how an app can support user certificate upload at runtime.

-In this app a user can upload a certificate to trust, and can test the certificate has been added successfully by making a HTTP GET request to a provided URL.
+In this app a user can upload a certificate to trust, and can test the certificate has been added successfully by making a HTTP GET request to an external URL.
+This URL must be one that requires a client certificate for authentication and can not be any URL such as the QRadar console as this will not test the certificate.

 If a user wants to have the certificate trusted by QRadar as a whole, they can use the Certificate Management App which is accessed by a link such as the one in this sample app.